toefel18/kluster/README.md

 # Kluster

-Cluster of N SQL-DBMS instances kept in sync using Kafka __consistantly__.
+Cluster of N SQL-DBMS instances kept in sync using Kafka __consistently__.
 So no need for eventual-consisteny!
-The price for the conistsenty is asynchronicity.
+The price for the consistenty is asynchronicity.

 You can use any type of DBMS (PostgreSQL, Oracle, MariaDB, etc.).
 In fact you can even mix them in the same cluster: some nodes are PostgreSQL, some are Oracle, etc.

-Traditionally DBMSes support clustering each in their onw way.
+Traditionally DBMSes support clustering each in their own way.
 They use master-slave nodes, active-active or active-passive modes, etc.
 All these approaches are different for each DBMS vendor.
 Kluster provides a way to cluster a set of DBMS nodes of in a vendor independant way.